wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/5-use-metrics-to-evaluate.md

 After the launch, you work with the Viva Connections planning team at Lamna Healthcare monitors and evaluates the effectiveness of Viva Connections and makes continued adjustments based on the insights they gain from different metrics.
 When reviewing the site level and page level usage reports in SharePoint, the planning team discovered the page “*Find a Provider*” is among the most visited pages.
 You decide to add this page as a quick link in Resources.

-In addition to monitoring usage analytics and viewing behavior, Lamna HealthCare’s HR department is interested in understanding how Viva Connections helps employees directly answer common questions or complete tasks via self-service cards, such as the Benefits card, and the payroll card.
+In addition to monitoring usage analytics and viewing behavior, Lamna HealthCare’s HR department wants to know how Viva Connections helps answer common questions or complete tasks via self-service cards, such as the Benefits card, and the Payroll card.
 Since the launch, HR observes a drop in the number of emails and messages in Teams that they receive.
 Site and page level usage report helps the planning team confirm this trend - the HR portals are among the most popular sites and site traffic shows that more people are accessing HR sites than before the launch of Viva Connections.

-Another metric Laman Healthcare is prioritizing is the overall satisfaction of the experience amongst different roles and regions.
+Another metric Lamna Healthcare is prioritizing is the overall satisfaction of the experience amongst different roles and regions.
-Overall, employees are very happy with the resources and tools provided by Viva Connections.
+Overall, employees are happy with the resources and tools provided by Viva Connections.
 One employee said, “*I love the new landing page in Teams!
 Now I can get my work done in one place*” when asked about Viva Connections in a company poll.
 Another employee said “*Finally, I can get everything done on my mobile device.
-I don’t have time to sit down at a computer for basic tasks like clocking into my shift.*” Meanwhile, other employees mention that they wish they had additional functions in Viva Connections, such as a feature that helps them make time in their schedule for training and learning opportunities.
+I don’t have time to sit down at a computer for basic tasks like clocking into my shift.*” Meanwhile, other employees mention that they wish they had more functions in Viva Connections.
+For example, they wish to have a feature that helps them make time in their schedule for training and learning opportunities.
 The planning team captures this request and will learn if this need applies to other roles too before considering the priority of the request.